Prep School Programs

 Private Piano Lessons:

-Students may choose a 30-, 45-, or 60-minute weekly private lesson.
+Students may choose a 30, 45, or 60 minute weekly private lesson.
 In addition to the weekly lesson, students are encouraged to take a music class in Dalcroze Eurhythmics, Musicianship or Theory, Composition, Improvisation, or Chamber Music for the more advanced student.
 These classes help to develop listening skills, rhythmic and tonal dictation, theoretical knowledge, and structural and compositional techniques.
 One music class may be taken each semester at no additional cost.
 All classes are taught on Saturdays on the Carnegie Mellon campus.
 Private lessons are taught on Saturdays on campus, although some teachers may teach throughout the week on campus.
 An interview with Professor Luz Manriquez is required for admittance into the Piano Program.
 Call the Music Preparatory Office to schedule an appointment 412.268.3667.

 Beginning Piano Program for Children:

 Beginning Piano for Children is a 4 consecutive semester commitment.
-Students that start the Beginning Piano Group Class in the Fall semester commit to a 4 semester program running Fall, Spring, Summer then graduating at the end of the next Fall.
-Students that start the Beginning Piano Group Class in the Spring semester commit to a 4 semester program running Spring, Summer, Fall then graduating at the end of the next Spring.
+Students that start the Beginning Piano Group Class in the Fall semester commit to a

-Now accepting applications for Summer 2019 and Fall 2019
+Now accepting applications for Summer 2021

 The Carnegie Mellon String Preparatory School offers a comprehensive program for students ages 6-18 years of age.
 Students may enroll in private lessons for violin, viola, cello, and double bass.
 We offer a full curriculum of classes including Group Classes, Eurhythmics, Music Theory, Composition and Chamber Music.
 Each year is comprised of three semesters, Fall, Spring & Summer, with recitals ending the Fall and Spring semesters.